 Germany seeks to reassure rattled Jews after holy day attack

-Top German officials headed Thursday to the scene of an attack on a synagogue in the city of Halle, seeking to reassure an unsettled Jewish community after members saw a man trying to break into their house of worship on Judaism's holiest day.
+Germany's president urged his nation Thursday to stand up for their Jewish compatriots as he visited the scene of an attack on a synagogue in the city of Halle, seeking to reassure an unsettled Jewish community after members saw a man trying to break into their house of worship on Judaism's holiest day.

-The attack, in which two people were killed outside the synagogue and in a kebab shop, stoked renewed concern about rising far-right extremism and questions about the police response.
+The attack, in which two people were killed outside the synagogue and in a kebab shop, stoked renewed concerns about rising far-right extremism in Germany and questions about the police response.

 The head of Germany's Jewish community, Josef Schuster, called the absence of police guards outside the synagogue on Yom Kippur "scandalous" as members of the congregation described waiting behind locked doors for the police to arrive, which took more than 10 minutes.

-The assailant — a German citizen identified by prosecutors as Stephan B., firing what appeared to be home-made weapons — tried and failed to force his way into the synagogue as around 80 people were inside, then shot and killed a woman in the street outside and a man at a nearby kebab shop.
+The assailant — a German citizen identified by prosecutors as Stephan B., firing what appeared to be home-made weapons — tried but failed to force his way into the synagogue as around 80 people were inside.
+He then shot and killed a woman in the street outside and a man at a nearby kebab shop.
+He is now in custody.

-The attack, with the gunman ranting about Jews and denying the Holocaust in English, was livestreamed on a popular gaming site.
+Wednesday's attack in the eastern German city, in which the gunman ranted about Jews and denied the Holocaust in English, was livestreamed on a popular gaming site.

-"I thought this door wouldn't hold," Privorozki said outside the damaged door.
+"We saw everything, also how he shot and how he killed someone," he said, standing outside the damaged door.
+"I thought this door wouldn't hold."

+Privorozki said it took a little while for worshippers to understand what was going on.

-"That was a shock for us, that was Yom Kippur, all phones were switched off, we had to understand what was going on first — then switch on my phone and then call the police," he said.
-"It was really panic but I have to say after that, when the police came, we continued with the worship service, that lasted another three hours, the synagogue worship service."
+"That was a shock for us.
+It was Yom Kippur, all phones were switched off.
+We had to understand what was going on first — then switch on my phone and then call the police," he said.
+"It was really panic.
+But I have to say after that, when the police came, we continued with the worship service, that lasted another three hours, the synagogue worship service."

 The worshippers were brought out on buses several hours later.
 A video posted by a reporter for Israeli public broadcaster Kan showed people on a bus dancing, embracing and singing.